yasindce1998/KubeDagger/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 `KubeDagger` will act as a rootkit that leverages multiple eBPF features to implement offensive security techniques.
-We implemented most of the features you would expect from a rootkit: obfuscation techniques, container breakouts, persistent access, command and control, pivoting, network scanning, Runtime Application Self-Protection (RASP) bypass, etc.
+We implemented most of the features you would expect from a rootkit: obfuscation techniques, container breakouts in k8s, persistent access, command and control, pivoting, network scanning, Runtime Application Self-Protection (RASP) bypass, etc.

 This is inspired by the rootkit was presented at [BlackHat USA 2021: With Friends Like eBPF, Who Needs Enemies?](https://www.blackhat.com/us-21/briefings/schedule/#with-friends-like-ebpf-who-needs-enemies-23619) and [Defcon 29: eBPF, I thought we were friends !](https://defcon.org/html/defcon-29/dc-29-speakers.html#fournier).
 Check out to see a demo of the network scanner, container breakouts and the RASP bypass.